hagronnestad/nextion-font-editor/Docs/Nextion Font Format Specification ZI version 5.md

 ## General information

-The Nextion Font Format is a proprietary font format used by the Nextion Editor HMI software.
-Nextion Editor has a built in "Font Generator"-tool which converts standard fonts into .zi files that is compatible with the Nextion HMI displays.
+The Nextion Font Format is a proprietary font format used by the Nextion/USART Editor HMI software.
+The editor has a built in "Font Generator"-tool which converts standard fonts into .zi files that is compatible with the Nextion and TJC HMI displays.

 | Information             |                       |
 |-------------------------|-----------------------|